Fiona’s Contact Details

 Areas I work with:

-I work with young people and adults across a range of areas.
+I work with young people aged 18+ and adults across a range of areas.
 My specialisms are working in-depth with survivors of child sexual abuse, adults coping with the impact of parental neglect and dysfunctional families, and people struggling to understand the impact of their trauma on the dynamics of their relationships.
-I support people preparing for and integrating the impact and insights gained from plant medicine (also called entheogens) experiences.
+I support people preparing for and integrating the impact and insights gained from plant medicine / psychedelic experiences.
 I am also interested in exploring the feminine and masculine; how women and men connect to and express their identities through the different stages of their lives.

 I also work with the following issues: